robert-mccarthy-ca/Garden/README.md

     - make sure the nozzle is at an appropriate distance to get full atomization

 - GardenEpic4 (In Progress) (relies on GardenEpic2), Clean up the interface and general refactoring/improving
-  - Garden8 (InProgress) Have the onboard LED assignable to a timer for testing
+  - Garden8 (Done) Have the onboard LED assignable to a timer for testing
-  - Garden9 (InProgress) Fix timing bug that blows up when you adjust the timings upwards to the solenoid in test mode
+  - Garden9 (Done) Fix timing bug that blows up when you adjust the timings upwards to the solenoid in test mode
     - CycleTimer now in milliseconds and simply increments to the next index since Python has no rollover limitations like the ESP32 had
     - Can now set individual settings without resetting the timer, allowing for adjusting timings by small increments without a bajillion resets
-  - Garden10 (In Progress) update interface with new timer configuration for solenoid and circulation pump, removing old LPA water pump and AA water pump timers
+  - Garden10 (Done) update interface with new timer configuration for solenoid and circulation pump, removing old LPA water pump and AA water pump timers
-  - file persistence
+  - Garden11 (Done) use text inputs instead of submit buttons
-  - load configuration from file
+  - Garden12 (Done) html is now generated from the classes as needed instead of having a fixed index.html file
-  - make the interface not look like ass
+  - Garden13 (In Progress) make the interface not look like ass
-    - proper buttons, arrows, text entry areas
+    - proper buttons, arrows, text entry areas (Done)
-    - proper resolution
+    - proper resolution (Done)
     - reset buttons
     - disable button (always off)
     - always on button